HAROSHII232/rsschool-2019Q1-cv/cv.md

 ### English level

 The last test I passed showed that my level of English is A2.
-I do not have ызуфлштп practice, but I understand well written text and spoken language.
+I have no speaking practice, but I understand well written text and spoken language.